 As the 21st century continues going forward, the concept of cloud computing is rapidly gaining notice since it brings a wide range of advantages to users.
-The biggest and most important advantage of this technology is the data accessibility no matter where one is on the planet.
+The biggest and most important edge of this technology is the data accessibility no matter where one is on the planet.
 This increases work efficiency and also reduces the cost of an organization's operations in the long run.
-The second major advantage of this technology is that a cloud storage system creates remote data backups that can be accessed and used whenever a customer wants, as well as making disaster recovery set ups easier.
+The second significant advantage of this technology is that a cloud storage system creates remote data backups that can be accessed and used whenever a customer wants, as well as making disaster recovery setups easier.

 What is even more important is how easy and secure it is to access your data.
 This is true whether it is for one's personal usage or professional usage.
 People do tend to either prefer upgrading their hard drives or even burning it to compact discs with a DVD burner, but as technology goes forward, people now want data access wherever they go in the world.

 A virtual private cloud, also known as a VPC, is a reasonable division of a cloud service provider's publicly available cloud multi-tenant architecture to support private cloud computing usages inside of a public cloud system.
 In a similar manner to the way virtual private networks offer secure data transfers over a larger global telecommunications system, a VPC offers secure data transfers between an organization and a public cloud provider so that each customer's data remains separate from every other user's information in both transition of data and inside the cloud's network.
 This is accomplished via the usage of security practices that call for some or even all of the following data security elements such as private IP addressing granting a unique VLAN to each customer or tunneling.
 Software as a service enables user the ability to connect and use cloud-based application over the larger internet.
 Among other usages are calendars, office tools, and of course, email.